nickmccleery/nickmccleery.github.io/content/posts/04-budgetary-myopia.md

 I also think things have changed a lot in the last few decades.
 When I started work as an engineer about ten years ago, many of my managers had started out working with drawing boards and using draughting film.
 In one case, I remember a manager telling me that they still drew on linen when he'd started at British Aerospace.
-There wasn't a computer on every desk, nor an enormous software bill, nevermind a second or third display for every person... yet these organisations still produced incredible designs.
+There wasn't a computer on every desk, nor an enormous software bill, never mind a second or third display for every person... yet these organisations still produced incredible designs.

 My suspicion is that these guys look back on simpler times with rose-tinted glasses, with an internal monologue